Navy Hall

-Navy Hall is a wooden structure encased within a stone structure that was the site of Upper Canada's (Ontario's) first provincial parliament, from 1792 to 1796.
+Navy Hall is a wooden structure encased within a stone structure that was the site of the first provincial parliament of Upper Canada (modern-day Ontario) from 1792 to 1796.
 It is a unit of Fort George National Historic Site located in Niagara-on-the-Lake, Ontario, then known as Newark, Upper Canada.
 It sits on Ricardo Street near the shore of the Niagara River, near Fort George, and across the river from Fort Niagara.

 The original Navy Hall was built as naval establishment in 1765 by Royal Naval Commanders.
 It consisted of a small shipyard, docks, stores and residences, and was a local supply depot, as well as a trans-shipment point for posts on the upper Great Lakes.
 During the American Revolution, the Provincial Marine wintered at this complex.
 In 1792, John Graves Simcoe, the first Lieutenant-Governor of Upper Canada, converted one of the buildings into his residence and office.

 In 1792, the first parliament in Upper Canada met in a tent near this site.
 The first session to sit in Navy Hall was on September 17, 1792.
 The next year, Simcoe decided to move the capital to York, Upper Canada (now Toronto), a site less vulnerable to attack from the United States.
 While the first purpose-built Parliament Buildings were being constructed there, Newark continued to serve as the seat of government until 1796.
 After Parliament left, the building was used as a dining hall by officers from nearby Fort George.
 Destroyed by U.S. artillery fire in the War of 1812, some of the fort's buildings were re-built by the British, and today's Navy Hall is the only one remaining of that reconstruction.